Spiritual Gifts Series

 3.1.1 Subjection.
 The term subjection (“ὑποταγῇ”) shows the fruit of The Spiritual Gift of Leading.
 When used properly, The Spiritual Gift of Leading results in believers following the will of God.
 This term subjection has several different aspects.

 3.1.4 Not Yielding to Hypocrisy and False Teachers.
 In the Book of Galatians, Paul described hypocrisy.
-He confronted the apostle Peter for falling into the hypocrisy of acting like a Judaizer (these people taught you must keep the law to go to heaven).
+He confronted the apostle Peter for falling into the hypocrisy of acting like a Judaizer (these people taught you must keep the Law to go to heaven).
 When the Judaizers came to visit in Antioch, then Peter acted just like they did.
-Paul proclaimed that “we did not yield in subjection (“ὑποταγῇ”) to them for even an hour, so that the truth of the gospel would remain with you” (Galatians 2:5, page 1820).
+Paul proclaimed that “we did not yield in subjection (“ὑποταγῇ”) to them for even an hour, so that the truth of the gospel would remain with you” (Galatians 2:5).
 Therefore, another spiritual effect of spiritual control means that the local assembly does not yield in subjection to hypocrisy and false doctrine.

 3.1.5 Accepting Discipline Well.
 Receiving discipline does not always seem joyful, but discipline trains us in Godliness and results in the peaceful fruit of righteousness.
-For discipline to yield good results in our lives, we must be subject (“ὑποταγησόμεθα“) to the Father of spirits, and live (Hebrews 12:9, page 1884).
+For discipline to yield good results in our lives, we must be subject (“ὑποταγησόμεθα“) to the Father of spirits, and live (Hebrews 12:9).
 Therefore, another spiritual effect of spiritual control means that the local assembly lives in subjection to the discipline of the Lord and bears the peaceful fruit of righteousness.

 3.1.6 Submit to God and Resist the Devil.
 James teaches us that we must submit (“ὑποτάγητε”) to God, and resist the devil.
 Another effect of The Spiritual Gift of Leading will be to help people to submit to God and, while submitting to God, to resist the devil.
 Therefore, another spiritual effect of spiritual control means the local assembly submits to God and resists the devil.